Traveling from California to Seoul

 Later that night my sister came home from work.
 She was so angry that I only had one suitcase packed and was sitting on the couch, watching tv, spaced out.
 I couldn’t tell her my fear was starting to set in and that I was scared as hell to move.
 That I didn’t know what I was doing and that I only had my life planned for the next six months.

-If you want to continue reading my journey to Seoul, South Korea check out my travel diary.
+If you want to continue reading about my journey in South Korea check out my blog posts: